acritelli/aws-labs/lab_2_deploy_RDS.md

     * DB instance class: db.t2.micro
     * No multi-AZ
     * Leave remaining settings at their defaults
-2. Set the instance identifier to lab-db
+2. Set the instance identifier to "lab-db"
 3. Set the username and password to your desired values
     * Be sure to write down this information
 4. Configure the Advanced Settings with the following attributes: